-If you wish to add or delete a date, and it is more than ten days before the scheduled date, simply click on the "dates" hyperlink and make the changes needed.
+If you wish to add or delete a date, and it is more than ten days before the scheduled date, simply click on the "edit" hyperlink in the "schedule" section and make the changes needed.
 There is no interaction with STC and no approval needed.

-If the change or deletion is within ten days of the scheduled presentation, contact your assigned core training field representative for assistance.
+If the change or deletion is within ten days of the scheduled presentation, contact your assigned field representative for assistance.